mmdagent-ex/site-doc/content.en/docs/00_build.md

 1. Open `MMDAgent_vs2022.sln` with Visual Studio 2022
 2. Right-click on `main` in Solution Explorer and set as the startup project
+3. Choose platform, `x64` or `Win32` (`Win32` is a safe bit since it is stable)
-3. Set the build configuration to `Release`
+4. Set the build configuration to `Release`
-4. Execute "Build Solution"
+5. Execute "Build Solution"

 {{< hint info >}}
 Pre-built executable binaries are also provided at  [GitHub releases page](https://github.com/mmdagent-ex/MMDAgent-EX/releases).
-Download the latest zip file for win32 from the [GitHub releases page](https://github.com/mmdagent-ex/MMDAgent-EX/releases) and unzip the contents into the Release folder.
+Download the latest zip file from the [GitHub releases page](https://github.com/mmdagent-ex/MMDAgent-EX/releases) and unzip the contents into the Release folder.
 {{< /hint >}}

 {{< hint info >}}
-If MMDAgent-EX.exe does not work, try installing the latest x86 [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-You need to install **x86** version (vc_redist_x86.exe), even if your os is 64 bit, since the MMDAgent-EX.exe is compiled as 32bit application.
+If MMDAgent-EX.exe does not work, try installing the latest [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+You need the X86 version since older MMDAgent-EX are build as 32bit app, or will need the X64 version if you use MMDAgent-EX of x64 version.
+If not sure, try installing both.
 {{< /hint >}}

 ## Built Files